ADULTERY-1: Where and when was Eden Formed?

 6: On what Day was Eden formed?

-When exactly did this happen?
-The verse answers this in details.
+When did this happen?
+The verse defines this in details.

-The Garden of Eden was ‘formed,’ the verse says, on a Day when there was no grass, no shrub, no tree and not even rain on Earth.
-What Day could this be?
-It must be the THIRD Day, after the separation of Dry Land from the Sea, before there was any seed of life on Earth, not even shrub or tree (Rabbi Yohanan, the Talmud.)
+The Garden of Eden was ‘formed,’ the verse says, on a Day when there was no grass, no shrub, no tree and not even rain on Earth (see the text above).
+What Day could it be?
+The THIRD Day, after the separation of Dry Land from the Sea, before there was any seed of life on Earth, not even shrub or tree (says rabbi Yohanan, the Talmud.)

-Imagine – the Garden of Eden, full of beautiful Trees full of fruits, was FORMED before there was any grass, shrub or tree on Earth, not even rain!
+Imagine – the Garden of Eden, full of beautiful Trees and fruits, was FORMED before there was any grass, shrub or tree on Earth, not even rain!

 Thus, on one hand, Chapter One says that Adam was MADE by ELKM on the Sixth Day.